 Our proposed services.yaml file defines three of tab1's four sections ordered as in the layout: section of the settings.yaml file:

-tab1_static for entries that are not accessible from Docker’s Automatic Service Discovery; either because those are not Docker container or because the service was started with no Homepage labels:.
-For the purpose of illustration of Homepage’s capabilities, in our example, we are using Dockge itself as discovered by the actual container name as running on the the tab1-dockerserver: .
+tab1_static for entries not accessible from Docker’s Automatic Service Discovery, either because those are not Docker containers or because the service was started with no Homepage labels:.
+For an illustration of Homepage’s capabilities, in our example, we are using Dockge itself as discovered by the actual container name as running on the tab1-dockerserver:.

-tab1_metrics is five colums of metrics as provided within iframe from the Dashdot service setup earlier.
+tab1_metrics has five metrics columns: four provided within the iframe from the Dashdot service setup earlier and one GPU column coming from Glances.

-tab1_monitors contains another service widget; here we are making use of the Watchtower service to informs us of “Scanned” or “Updated” container images.
+tab1_monitors contains another service widget; here, we are using the Watchtower service to inform us of “Scanned” or “Updated” container images.

 Configuration results

-Using the default configuration files we proposed (with the example.com urls), loading the Homepage url shows a functional page with no content.
+Using the default configuration files we proposed (with the example.com URLs), loading the Homepage URL shows a functional page with no content (the GPU monitor is not using Glances in this view, and none of the example.com URLs are reachable):

 Â